-As one of Bradley Mason’s key specialist areas, we have developed a proactive approach to advising on Dilapidations for commercial leases and residential surveys dealing with leasehold liabilities.
+As one of Bradley Mason’s key specialist areas, we have developed a proactive approach to advising on Dilapidations for commercial leases.

 Acting for both Landlords and Tenants our fresh approach, when carrying out our surveys, ensure unnecessary costs are avoided and a swift resolution is reached.

 Commercial Dilapidations Assessments

 As highly experienced Chartered Surveyors, we have the specialist knowledge and proven track record of dealing with Dilapidations.
 As a national practice, no matter where you are in the UK, we can help.
 Our team of fully qualified professionals provide the best quality advice available.